|

 Leaking roofs, damp walls, uncomfortable and unhealthy living environments are

-unacceptable and unnecessary byproducts of a superficial design-arrogance.
+unacceptable and unnecessary byproducts of superficial design-arrogance.

 |